-The original Henry’s Blueshouse opened in The Crown Hotel in 1968 and ran every Tuesday under the flag Tuesdays is Bluesdays.
+The original Henry’s Blueshouse opened in The Crown Hotel in 1968 in Birmingham, England, and ran every Tuesday under the flag Tuesdays is Bluesdays.
 It was said by Melody Maker to be “the first progressive music venue outside of London”.

 Henry’s was seen as an important stepping stone to fame by dozens of bands including Status Quo, Jethro Tull, Thin Lizzy, Robert Plant, Judas Priest, Rory Gallagher & Taste, Thin Lizzy, Chicken Shack and Ten Years After – click here to view a full list